Effectiveness of US tariff action against European goods

 US tariffs hit European export mainly composed of premium-price goods, which might be inflexible to tariffs

-Published by Marzia Moccia. .Premium price Europe United States of America Trade war Economic trends
+Published by Marzia Moccia. .Premium price Europe United States of America Trade war Global economic trends

 Log in to use the pretty print function and embed function.